The Theory of Universal Graphs for Infinite Duration Games: Abstract

 \section{Abstract}

 We introduce the notion of universal graphs as a tool for constructing algorithms solving games of infinite duration such as parity games and mean payoff games.
 In the first part we develop the theory of universal graphs, with two goals: showing an equivalence and normalisation result between different recently introduced related models, and constructing generic value iteration algorithms for any positionally determined objective.
-In the second part we give four applications: to parity games, to mean payoff games, and to combinations of them (in the form of disjunctions of objectives).
+In the second part we give four applications: to parity games, to mean payoff games, to a disjunction between a parity and a mean payoff objective, and to disjunctions of several mean payoff objectives.
 For each of these four cases we construct algorithms achieving or improving over the best known time and space complexity.